xavlan/WWW-Technologies-Fave-Xavier-Zlin/Assignment-03-CSS/ReadMe.md

 ### 1. Why are we using `clamp()` instead of media queries?

-- **Fluidity:**
-  `clamp()` allows typography to scale smoothly and continuously based on screen size (using the `vw` unit).

-- **Cleaner Code:**
-  With media queries, text jumps between fixed sizes at specific breakpoints, requiring multiple blocks of code.
-  `clamp()` handles minimum, preferred, and maximum sizes in a single line.
+We use `clamp()` because it makes the text size adapt smoothly to the screen size.
+Instead of jumping between sizes at specific breakpoints like with media queries, the size changes progressively thanks to `vw`.

+It’s also much cleaner, since everything is done in one line instead of writing multiple media queries.

 ---

 ### 2. Why did we use `minmax()` instead of fixed columns?

-- **Automatic Adaptability:**
-  Using `repeat(auto-fit, minmax(250px, 1fr))` lets the browser automatically calculate how many columns fit in a row.
+Using `minmax()` with `auto-fit` lets the browser handle the layout automatically.
+It creates as many columns as possible depending on the available space.
-  The `1fr` ensures columns expand evenly to fill available space.

-- **Prevents Layout Breaking:**
-  Fixed widths (e.g., `300px`) can overflow on smaller screens.
-  `minmax()` ensures the layout stays responsive on all devices.
+Also, it prevents layout issues on small screens.
+With fixed widths, elements could overflow, while `minmax()` keeps everything responsive.

 ---

 ### 3. Why is it important to implement a mobile-first website?

-- **Code Simplicity:**
-  Mobile layouts are simpler (often a single column).
-  It's easier to build from small screens up using `min-width` media queries.

-- **Performance:**
-  Desktop-first approaches require writing complex styles, then overriding them for mobile.
-  Mobile-first keeps CSS lighter and improves loading performance on smaller devices.
+Mobile-first is easier to manage because you start with a simple layout (usually one column), then you add complexity for bigger screens.

+It’s also better for performance, since you avoid writing unnecessary CSS that would later need to be overridden for mobile.

 ---

 ### 4. What happens if we remove the variables defined at the beginning?

-- **Loss of Design System:**
-  Removing the `:root` variables breaks all `var(--...)` usages.
-  The browser ignores these properties → loss of colors, spacing, and styling.

-- **Difficult Maintenance:**
+If we remove the variables in `:root`, all the styles using `var()` won’t work anymore.
+So the website would lose its colors, spacing, etc.

-  You would need to hardcode every value manually across the CSS.
-  Dark Mode would also stop working, since it relies on overriding these variables.
+It would also make the code much harder to maintain, because we would need to rewrite every value manually.
+And dark mode would stop working, since it depends on those variables.